External Advisory Board

 American Heartland Fish Products, LLC

 Gray M. Magee, Jr. earned a B.S. in management in 1963 from SIU.
 He is chief executive officer of American Heartland Fish Products.
 Previously he as the president of Specialty Alloys Corporation, a company he founded in 1976.
 Specialty Alloys produced briquetted ferro-alloys used in the melting of steel and iron by steel companies and foundries throughout the U.S. and Mexico.
 The company was one of the largest briquette producers nationwide.
 Magee is also owner and chairman of M.B.
 Industries which processes all the copper slag produced by Southwire Corporation.
-Magee is a member of the College of Business Hall of Fame and the Henry J. Rehn Society.
+Magee is a member of the College of Business and Analytics Hall of Fame and the Henry J. Rehn Society.
 In 1998, he delivered the commencement address.

 F. Lynn McPheeters